LuisCarlosRojasTorres/Books/ComputerScience/Microsoft/NetCore/Inheritance-polymorphism-and-Interfaces.md

 ####  1.1.4. <a name='Declaringnewmethods'></a>Declaring new methods
 - If a `base-class` and a `derived-class` happen to declare two methods that have the same signature, you will receive a warning when you compile the application.
   - Method signature: This refers to the name of the method and the number and types of its parameters, **but not its return type**
-    - So, if two methods have the same name and that take the same list of parameters, they hace the same **signature**
+    - So, if two methods have the same name and that take the same list of parameters, they have the same **signature**
 - A method in the `derived-class` hides a method in the `base-class` that has the same signature.
   - It also generates a `warning` telling that the method of `base-class` is hidden.